PragnyaKalvakol/GDP-I-GROUP-4/README.md

 - Easy learning curve.
 - Cost-saving.

+#### Dart

+Dart is a client-optimized language for fast apps on any platform.

 ##### Chatbot

 A chatbot is a type of software that can help customers by automating conversations and interact with them through messaging platforms.